[no picture yet]

 Before Antietam

-A printer at the Guardian in Paterson, NJ, he enlisted in Company K, 13th New Jersey Infantry on 14 August 1862 at about age 21.
+In 1860 he was an 18 year old printer living in Trenton, NJ.
+He was a printer at the Guardian in Paterson, NJ when he enlisted as a Private in Company K, 13th New Jersey Infantry on 14 August 1862.

 On the Campaign

-He was mortally wounded in the head - by buckshot to the frontal bone - in action at Antietam on 17 September 1862.
+He was mortally wounded in the head in action at Antietam on 17 September 1862 by a buckshot which fractured and depressed his frontal bone.
 At first he did not think he was really hurt:

 [The evening of 17 September] I was, with some other men, sent down the road to guard some cattle that were to be killed in the morning for fresh beef.
 To my delight I found two other members of my company detailed on the same duty.
 They were Curtis Bowne and E. L. Allen, both old printing-office associates, too.